 Sadly a substantial part of the artistic heritage of the castle has been irretrievably dispersed, including some works now held in the Ducal Palace of Mantua, and from the 18th century, the Castle of the Pico suffered serious damages, losing yet more artworks...

 Today the castle houses the Civic Museum of Mirandola.
-The exhibits consists of paintings, coins, prints, furniture, documents and archaeological findings that tell the story of Mirandola, its institutions, and several portraits of prominent members of the Pico family, such as Giovan Francesco Pico della Mirandola (1469-1533).
+The exhibits consist of paintings, coins, prints, furniture, documents and archaeological findings that tell the story of Mirandola, its institutions, and several portraits of prominent members of the Pico family, such as Giovan Francesco Pico della Mirandola (1469-1533).

 In the Piazza del Duomo you can admire the cathedral - the Collegiate Church of Santa Maria Maggiore (1440) - which retains its original gothic style although the façade was restored in the 19th century.